Supporting new and expectant mothers key considerations for employers

 Supporting breastfeeding employees

 Any support provided should balance the temporary needs of the breastfeeding employee with operational requirements.
 Clear communication with colleagues about short-term adjustments can help manage expectations and avoid resentment.
+This will also help teams to manage resourcing, shift patterns or lab access requirements without disruption.

 Creating the right environment